b97jre/RNAseqcourse/source/isoform-denovo.rst

 <http://www.nature.com/nbt/journal/v29/n7/full/nbt.1883.html>`_
 ).

+Running an assembly using **Trinity** for ~20 million of reads takes at least a day and more than 50 GB of RAM.
+In order to reduce the time for the **Trinity** to run during this course we will focus on reads that can be mapped to a small region on the human chromosome.

 Preparation
 ===========

-To reduce the time for the assembler to run we will focus on reads that can be mapped to a small region on the human chromosome.
+If you are working on UPPMAX i suggest that you will do all your exercises from your glob folder.

 Make a new subdirectory and go there for this exercise.  ::

+   #Go to your own glob folder mkdir deNovoAssembly
+   cd ~/glob/RNAseqWorkshop

+   #Create a new folder where you will do this exercise
    mkdir deNovoAssembly
+   # go into that directory
    cd deNovoAssembly

-   WORKDIR=$(pwd)

-   # Make sure the variable is correct and that you are in the right directory.

-   cd $WORKDIR
-   pwd